MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voice-applications-policies.md

     - When set to Takeover, an authorized user will be able to monitor an agent, whisper to them, barge-in and take over the inbound call queue.

 > [!NOTE]
+> An agent may only be monitored by one authorized user at a time.
-> Only one authorized user may be in a monitor session with an agent at a time.
+> An authorized user may only be in one monitor session at a time.

   - **CallQueueAgentMonitorNotificationMode**: When set to *agent*, a call monitoring banner will be presented to an agent who is being actively monitored by an authorized user.